wicky4github/string-similarity-ex/README.md

 2. targetString (string): user's sentence
 3. formatString (string): the format of the fault tolerance string

-Definition of format string: search1:replace1|search2:replace2,replace3
+Definition of the format string: search1:replace1|search2:replace2,replace3
 - example 1: soul:sole
 - example 2: soul:sole,so
 - example 3: soul:sole,so|well:will